DaizeDong/Introduction-to-Causal-Inference/Introduction to Causal Inference.md

 # Introduction to Causal Inference

 This is a brief note on [Brady Neal](https://www.bradyneal.com/aboutme)'s online causal inference course.
-Contents are mainly arranged by the course textbook.
-Some sections are slightly modified according to my personal comprehension to help understanding. *Last update on August 18th, 2022.*
+The Content is mainly arranged by the course textbook.
+Some sections are slightly modified according to personal comprehension to help understanding. *Last update on August 19th, 2022.*

 **Course Website：** [Introduction to Causal Inference (bradyneal.com)](https://www.bradyneal.com/causal-inference-course)